-The avoidance of Cycas megacarpa has primarily been achieved through Development Corridor revisions.
-The Development Corridor size and configuration in particular has undergone at least three significant revisions (all of which resulted in a decrease in the number of turbines proposed) to account for impacts to Cycas megacarpa.
-Known high-density areas of Cycas megacarpa were prioritised for avoidance; the current Development Corridor avoids the majority (>98 %) of these areas.
-On ground micro-siting of Project infrastructure will look to prioritise the retention of the following, where possible:
+The avoidance of Cycas megacarpa has been demonstrated through both selection of the Study Area and the design of the Disturbance Footprint.
+Revisions to both have occurred throughout the life of the Project as a result of community and landholder consultation, wind resource data, grid connectivity options and an understanding of on-ground constraints.
+The Development Corridor size and configuration in particular has undergone at least three significant revisions (all of which have resulted in a reduced number of turbines) to account for impacts to Cycas megacarpa.
+Known high-density areas of Cycas megacarpa were prioritised for avoidance during the initial design phases.
+As part of ongoing avoidance measures micro-siting around Project infrastructure would further prioritise the following, where possible:

+- Areas where high densities of Cycas megacarpa are known to occur.

-- Large reproductive-age individuals (>1 m). - Mature female plants.
+- Large reproductive-age individuals (>1 m).

+- Mature female plants.

-Further avoidance opportunities exist for Cycas megacarpa with the installation of overhead powerlines, with individuals less than 4 m potentially be retained in these areas.
-The final number of Cycas megacarpa individuals to be avoided will be based on the final detailed design and subject to micro-siting requirements of transmission line infrastructure.
-Approximately 629 individuals within the Disturbance Footprint are mapped under 33 kilovolt (kV) and 275 kV reticulation.
+Further avoidance opportunities exist for Cycas megacarpa with the installation of overhead powerlines, with individuals less than 4 m potentially retained in these areas.
+Approximately 2,883 individuals within the Disturbance Footprint are mapped under 33 kilovolt (kV) and 275 kV reticulation.
+The final number of Cycas megacarpa individuals to be avoided will be based on the final detailed design and subject to micrositing requirements of transmission line infrastructure, Project track and hardstands.
+With regards to the final Project design, there are several options the Project is considering to reduce impacts to Cycas megacarpa.
+Some of these options include;